Chess: Psychology

-Fairy chess is a branch of chess problem composition involving altered rules, such as the use of unconventional pieces or boards, or unusual stipulations such as reflexmates.

-Tournaments for composition and solving of chess problems are organized by the World Federation for Chess Composition, which works cooperatively with but independent of FIDE.
-The WFCC awards titles for composing and solving chess problems.

 Online chess

-Online chess is chess that is played over the internet, allowing players to play against each other in real time.
-This is done through the use of Internet chess servers, which pair up individual players based on their rating using an Elo or similar rating system.
+Online chess is chess played over the internet.
+This is done through the use of internet chess platforms, which use Elo ratings or similar systems to pair up individual players.
 Online chess saw a spike in growth during the quarantines of the COVID-19 pandemic.
 This can be attributed to both isolation and the popularity of Netflix miniseries The Queen's Gambit, which was released in October 2020.
 Chess app downloads on the App Store and Google Play Store rose by 63% after the show debuted.
 Chess.com saw more than twice as many account registrations in November as it had in previous months, and the number of games played monthly on Lichess doubled as well.
 There was also a demographic shift in players, with female registration on Chess.com shifting from 22% to 27% of new players.
 GM Maurice Ashley said "A boom is taking place in chess like we have never seen maybe since the Bobby Fischer days", attributing the growth to an increased desire to do something constructive during the pandemic.
 USCF Women's Program Director Jennifer Shahade stated that chess works well on the internet, since pieces do not need to be reset and matchmaking is virtually instant.

 Computer chess

 The idea of creating a chess-playing machine dates to the 18th century; around 1769, the chess-playing automaton called The Turk became famous before being exposed as a hoax.
 Serious trials based on automata, such as El Ajedrecista, were too complex and limited to be useful.
 Since the advent of the digital computer in the 1950s, chess enthusiasts, computer engineers, and computer scientists have built, with increasing degrees of seriousness and success, chess-playing machines and computer programs.
 The groundbreaking paper on computer chess, "Programming a Computer for Playing Chess", was published in 1950 by Claude Shannon.
 He wrote: